s-victor/TinyPedal/docs/customization.md

 Track map is stored as `SVG` vector image format (.svg extension) under `TinyPedal\trackmap` folder.

 The SVG vector map file contains two coordinate paths:
-* First is the global x,y position path, used for drawing track map.
+* First is global x,y position path, used for drawing track map.
-* Second is the corresponding track distance & elevation path, which is recorded for future use.
+* Second is corresponding track distance & elevation path, used for drawing elevation plot.

 Each sector position index is also stored in SVG file for finding sector coordinates.